askIntania/Qt-widgets/CItemDelegateTextWrap/example/QTableWidgetItem_TextWrap/README.md

-This example make QTableWidgetItem to be TextWrapAnywhere
+This example makes QTableWidgetItem to be TextWrapAnywhere